valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 * `REDISMODULE_CMD_CHANNEL_PATTERN`: Instead of acting on a specific channel, will act on any channel specified by the pattern.
-This is the same access used by the PSUBSCRIBE and PUNSUBSCRIBE commands available in Redis.
+This is the same access used by the PSUBSCRIBE and PUNSUBSCRIBE commands available in Valkey.
 Not intended to be used with PUBLISH permissions.

 The following is an example of how it could be used: